Sir Charles Hardy Islands: Charles Eaton

-They four boys lived with their captors for some months, when two of the boys, the ship's boy John Ireland and young William D'Oyly, were rescued by a husband and wife from Murray Island (local name Mer) in exchange for a bunch of bananas.
+The four boys lived with their captors for some months, when two of the boys, the ship's boy John Ireland and young William D'Oyly, were rescued by a husband and wife from Murray Island (local name Mer) in exchange for a bunch of bananas.
 They were Duppa and his wife Panney.
 They were able to identify Ireland and William D'Oyly as the ghosts of two relatives.
 The other two boys, ship's boy John Sexton and George D'Oyly, did not survive for long.
 Sexton was also murdered but George D'Oyly may have died from natural causes.
-The Murray Islanders treated Ireland and William D'Oyly with great kindness, from about October 1836 to June 1836, when the schooner Isabella arrived.
+The Murray Islanders treated Ireland and William D'Oyly with great kindness, from about October 1834 to June 1836, when the schooner Isabella arrived.

 Reports had started appearing in the international press that survivors of the "Charles Eaton" wreck were being held at Murray Island.
 The New South Wales colonial government was instructed by the British Home Office to send a rescue mission.
 They dispatched the colonial schooner "Isabella" for that purpose, under the command of Captain Charles Morgan Lewis.
 Ireland and William D’Oyly were handed over to Lewis in exchange for some gifts.
 Lewis returned with them to Sydney.
 The ship also carried back skulls, most of which were those of the murdered passengers and crew.
 Lewis took leave of absence to take the young D’Oyly back to England to be placed in the care of relatives.